 The Interstate Compact for Adult Offender Supervision (“ICAOS”) regulates the U.S. travel of people on probation.
-Many probationers may not travel between states without approval from both states.
-And states can impose new probationary terms and costs on travelers.
+Many probationers may not travel between Nevada and other states without approval from both states.
+Nevada and other states can impose new probationary terms and costs on travelers.

 1. Does the ICAOS apply to everyone on probation?

 Not everyone.
 It applies to defendants convicted of any felony or certain misdemeanor criminal offenses.
 For a misdemeanor to fall under the ICAOS, the defendant must have been sentenced to at least one year of supervision.
 And the misdemeanor itself must be either:

 - An offense where a person incurred direct or threatened physical or psychological harm;

 - A second or subsequent DUI; OR

 - A sex crime that requires sex offender registration1

 Defendants should check with their attorneys to see if the ICAOS applies to them.

 2. Can people on probation travel between states?